 The PCC Library continuously selects materials related to African American history and contemporary culture.
 Browse this page to explore and learn more about the achievements and contributions of African Americans as we celebrate Black History Month together.
-Please see Black History Month 2013 for a complete schedule of events.
+See Black History Month for a complete schedule of PCC related events.

 About Black History Month

 Established in 1926 by noted African American historian Carter G. Woodson, it was originally called Negro History Week, and evolved to become a month-long event in 1976.
 February was selected because Frederick Douglass and Abraham Lincoln have birthdays during the month.
 The annual event provides an opportunity to learn about the history, traditions and contributions of African-Americans.